goelp14/Hacky-Holidays-2020-Writeups/README.md

 }
 ```

 We interact with the code via netcat to get the flag.

+This challenge is very basic but is a good intro to an important concept called **Buffer Overflow**.

 Lets examine this code!

 ```c
 typedef struct locals {